 Our relationships have the power to make our lives better or worse.
 Yet few of us know the methods to build deeper, more meaningful, connections.
 In this episode, world-renowned psychotherapist Esther Perel teaches us the art and science of meaningful connection.

 We discuss specific methods to deepen your connection with your partner, the tools to “fight fair,” reignite romance, and rewrite the narratives that sabotage our relationships.

-Today I’m excited to welcome to The Knowledge Project Esther Perel, renowned couples therapist and New York Times best selling author of Mating in Captivity and The State of Affairs.
-Esther’s refreshingly frank approach to topics like sex, intimacy, divorce, and fidelity has made her one of the most unique and sought after voices on modern relationships.
+Esther Perel is a couples therapist and New York Times best-selling author of Mating in Captivity and The State of Affairs.
+Esther’s refreshingly frank approach to topics like sex, intimacy, divorce, and fidelity has made her one of the most unique and sought-after voices on modern relationships.

 My parents always said luck came first, just sheer luck that they were not rounded up at a certain morning when they would take a thousand people from the labor camp to the extermination camp.
 Secondly, I think they had sheer determination that they were going to be there, to be witnesses.
 They imagined that they would have members of their family that they would hopefully see again.

 It really comes down to the imagination.
 I mean, it is with our mind that we create stories and those stories basically shape our experience, and if you live with the story of “Things never change,” you live in one reality, and if you live with a narrative that says, “Things always change.” then you live with a very different set of beliefs about how you love, how you work, how you live.

 Everybody has their adaptive child inside of them, which they try to survive in the world, but underneath is the other one, the one that dealt with the vulnerabilities, if you want, and then came up with all these coping styles.